BGI-Qingdao/Symbiont-Screener/README.md

 * Please see details of all other actions by ```sysc <action> -h```

-   * The workflows in example pipelines.
+   * The workflows in example pipelines:

-   * Each pipeline in easy-to-use_pipelines folder uses sysc command but has different workflows.
+     Each pipeline in easy-to-use_pipelines folder uses sysc command but has different workflows.

 ```